 Google One lengthens its cost plan with more subscription options for more flexibility.

 Not to mention, annual subscription options are available with discounts that are a huge advantage in high adaptability for so many users out there.

 As previously mentioned, Google One plans allow you to share the subscription of up to 5 family members.

 Each member will get their own storage space while maintaining all the privacy individually.
 Google One subscribers will also receive express support access and other wondrous perks.

 As already indicated, this article will focus more on personal use, so Google does provide storage plans for business users who are parked under the G Suite Brand.

 Nonetheless, these plans won’t be combined with Google One.

-Dropbox may be reasonable in its price plans, but one of the things that stick out from them is their stiffness in their storage plans.
+Dropbox may be reasonable in its price plans, but one of the things that stick out from them is the stiffness of its storage plans.

-Yes, they do offer 2GB for free space in their Dropbox Basic plan!
+Yes, they do offer 2GB of free space in their Dropbox Basic plan!

 But when it comes to Dropbox Plus and Professional, it’s a tremendous amount of storage of 2TB to 3TB.